ssewell/msfs-touch-panel/ExperimentalFeature.md

 ## How to Use

-1. Launch PFD and/or MFD panel from the server application.
+1. Launch the server application.
+(MSFS Touch Panel Server.exe)

 2. Start the game and go into a flight.
 When the flight is fully loaded, go to next step.